 So when Gyan’s brother introduced the family a new friend, a Dutch Child Psychiatrist named Peter, the whole family, and especially the youngest of the house, Gyan, saw a release to their economic struggles.
 Peter used to visit Nepal two to three times a year and always came back to Gyans home, bringing expensive gifts, food, clothes, games and toys.

 Peter became a close family member.
 A kind of a special friend, eager to help the family.
 When he asked Gyans to visit his hotel room for the first time, the child didn’t imagine what his life will become in the next four years.
-That very first time, Peter touched and sucked Gyan’s penis and the boy, aged 11 years old, was paralyzed.
-A mix of shame and horror kept him shocked while he was raped by the foreigner.
+On that day Peter started to sexually abuse the boy.

 After that first abuse, Peter paid much attention to Gyan, who suddenly started enjoying expensive clothes, a bicycle and a brand-new mobile phone.
 The family was enchanted by Peter’s gifts.
 New clothes, a TV and a laptop, money for the house rent and school expenses.
 Gyan was the sole member of his household to know that all that kindness and generosity was in exchange of sexual exploitation.
 In the next four years, Gyan couldn’t stop the situation.
 Gyan was terrified by Peter, who asked him not to share the abuse with anyone so he would stop providing support.
 The stigma, the shame and the burden of feeling responsible for the well being of his family, kept Gyan silent for four years of continuous sexual abuse.